tcpiplab/dontsleepuntil/README.md

     ⦿ intended to be run in a terminal

-    ⦿ this is script is given an alias in your terminals config. file
+    ⦿ this is script is given an alias in your terminals config. file (there is a seperate straighfoward script to do this if you do not know how to)

 Usage: